kyliemshinn/team-profile-generator/README.md

   ## Installation

-  This project will need to be installed by npm install as well as inquirer will need to be install for use of this web app.
+  This project will require the user to download inquirer and jest in order to run the program properly after cloning it down.

   ## Usage